2026 real estate lead management playbook

 If no answer

-Soft touch + value
+Soft touch and value

 Market update